National WIC Association

 Britney Zwergel, Member

-Tecora Smith, NWA Section Liaison
+TBD, NWA Section Liaison

-Legislative Committee
+Policy Committee

-The Legislative Committee supports the development and implementation of the Association’s legislative and regulatory policy.
-The Legislative Committee shall approve an annual policy agenda at the beginning of each calendar year, and may craft additional proposals for the consideration of NWA’s Board of Directors and staff.
-Members of the Legislative Committee shall be routinely updated on policy strategy and timelines and may be called upon to serve as spokespersons for the organization in press, conference, legislative forums, and other venues, as deemed appropriate by NWA staff.
+The Policy Committee supports the development and implementation of the Association’s legislative and regulatory policy.
+The Policy Committee shall approve an annual policy agenda at the beginning of each calendar year, and may craft additional proposals for the consideration of NWA’s Board of Directors and staff.
+Members of the Policy Committee shall be routinely updated on policy strategy and timelines and may be called upon to serve as spokespersons for the organization in press, conference, legislative forums, and other venues, as deemed appropriate by NWA staff.
 The goal is to continue to be strategic, hold proactive discussions with members, and encourage the growth of emerging leadership among WIC State and Local Agency staff.

 Heidi Hoffman, Chair

-Melinda Newport, Indigenous Agency Representative
+Recruiting, Co-chair Recruiting, Indigenous Agency Representative

-Tiare T. Sanna, State Agency (Western Region)
+Tiare T. Sanna, State Agency Representative

-Theresa Landau, Local Agency (Northeast Region)
+Theresa Landau, Local Agency Representative RecruitingLocal Agency Representative

 Samar McGregor, NWA Section Liaison